 Often a deacon's call to service and example brings him outside the scope of the parish.
 These too are an important part of serving as deacon in civil, social, or diocesan ministries.
-Areas of consideration and monthly hours may include:
+Areas of consideration~

 Catholic Charities Diaconate Community

 Prison Ministry Fire or Police Chaplain

 Life, Marriage & Family Hospital Chaplain

 Community Service Chamber of Commerce

-Other Diocese Entity Other

-Other Diocese Entity Other
+Other Diocese Entity~ Other

 Even though a deacon's ministry must include all three dimensions of Word, Charity, & Sacrament, it does not mean that he must give equal time to all three.
 The needs of the community, the deacon's own specific gifts and charismas, and the guidance of the Church's pastors will help him discern how to use his resources wisely and effectively.
 These areas are suggested areas for the deacon and his respective parish.
-Any other ministries that are suggested between the pastor and the deacon are encouraged, provided that, they fall within the deacon's competence.
-The Deacon may only serve with faculties of the Bishop.
+Any other ministries that are suggested between the pastor and the deacon are encouraged provided that they fall within the deacon's competence.
+The deacon may only serve with faculties of the Bishop.